dh256git/project27/src/about/modest.md

 ---
 layout: default
 title: The modest ambition
+author: Daniel Hajas
+revised: Danielle Garratt
+date: 2022-08-29
 buttonStyle: fg-general-chap
 backgroundStyle: bg-general-chap
 ---

 ## {{ page.title }}

-In the short run, {{ site.brand }} is a digital, private notebook on a range of topics that matter to the author.
+{{ site.brand }} is a digital, private notebook on a range of topics that matter to Daniel and Danielle.
+It is a hobby activity.
+It is an opportunity to learn through doing.
+We are gaining new skills and lead by example.
+For instance, we learn:

+* web development,
+* accessible content creation,
+* audio editing,
-It is a hobby activity, an opportunity to learn skills in web development, accessible content creation, audio editing, revising notes on physics and statistics, capturing and sharing life stories and recipes, expressing opinions and much more. .
+* physics and statistics,
+* capturing and sharing life stories and recipes,
+* expressing opinions,

+and much more, while we work on projects.

 ### What's the modest {{ site.brand }} vision?

-**{{ site.brand }} facilitates learning, teaching, research, and innovation activities in the context of supporting the product owner in personal development and participation in society.**
+**Through {{ site.brand }},
+we tell our stories, and we inspire people living with learning disabilities and sight loss.
+We teach, and we remind ourselves how to do things.
+We learn by doing, and we involve others in learning.**

 ### What's the modest {{ site.brand }} mission?

-**To provide a corpus of organised and accessible notes on topics of the product owner's personal interest.**
+**To develop learning projects, and build an accessible library of notes.**

+#### The mission explained

 The {{ site.brand }} motto states that the project is